Krymnos/IDP/deployment/howto.md

     docker stack ls

- if you want to delete currently running services then run:
+ if you want to delete currently running stacks then run:

-    docker stack rm <service-name>
+    docker stack rm <stack-name>

 5.)
 Deploying the Stack:

     docker stack deploy -c <your_topology_yaml> <your_stack_name>
     (for example : docker stack deploy -c compose.yaml s3pipeline )

 5.1) To show all running services get a list by enter: